rajkorde/ExamGPTCloud/README.md

 - Features:
   - Inform the user User about ExamGPT.
   - Get input form for Exam Name, Email, and PDF upload and send to backend.
-  - Upload Study material (refered to PDF file from here on) to pre-signed URL provided by backend.
+  - Upload Study material (referred to PDF file from here on) to pre-signed URL provided by backend.
   - Displays exam_code after submission and show next steps.

 ### 5.2 Backend